 Having sucked down enough booze and pills to knock out an army of elephants, Judy Garland (Tracie Bennett) is forced to take the stage at her London concert series, where she delivers a manic rendition of “Come Rain or Come Shine.”
-Bennett, in all her yoga-sculpted glory, struts around stage in such a crazed state, it’s amazing she did eight times a week!
+Bennett, in all her yoga-sculpted glory, struts around stage in such a crazed state, it's amazing she pulled off the scene eight times a week without collapsing on the spot!
 Witnessing her descent makes crowd-pleasing ballads like “The Man That Got Away” and “Over the Rainbow" even more gut-wrenching.

 “Seize the Day” (Newsies)

 The mind-blowing athleticism of those Newsies boys is on full display in the roaring rally-the-troops anthem “Seize the Day.”
 Led by a permanently fist-clenched Jeremy Jordan (and later Corey Cott) the jubilant crew launches into a dizzying array of twirl after twirl mixed with high kicks, back flips and foot stomps.
 They even glide around on their newspapers like ice skates and keep those cute news caps in place the entire time!
 Kudos to choreographer Christopher Gattelli for his Tony-winning moves.

 “Looking for a Boy” (Nice Work If You Can Get It)